MADCAD INFORMATION PAGE

-Below you will find our 2017 MADCAD Participation Renewal Form.
-It is imperative that you complete the form, and return it and payment of the renewal amount to NMCOA as quickly as possible, so that there is not a lapse in the service that MADCAD.com provides through the NMCOA subscription.
-It is necessary for us to request that the form and payment be received no later than March 3, 2017 so that we can extend our desire to renew with MADCAD prior to our expiration date.
-The form is self explanatory, is a fillable pdf that can be downloaded, filled out and then printed, and then mailed to NMCOA with payment.
+Above you will find our 2019 MADCAD Participation Renewal Form.
+It is imperative that you complete the form, and return it and payment of the renewal amount to NMCOA as quickly as possible so that there is not a lapse in the service that MADCAD.com provides through the NMCOA subscription.
+For this reason it is necessary for us to request that the form and payment be received no later than March 6, 2019 and not have service interupted.
+The form is self explanatory, is an interactive pdf that can be downloaded, filled out and then printed, and then mailed to NMCOA with payment.
 Please complete all requested information including the names and email addresses of all users in your jurisdiction.
-Space is provided on the form for up to 9 users per Jurisdiction.
+Space is provided on the form for up to 14 users per Jurisdiction.
 MADCAD does require that EACH participating jurisdiction have its own subscription through NMCOA.
 Incomplete forms will cause delays in our renewal with MADCAD.

-These added standards were not available to us in our 2016 subscription.
-Having access to the MADCAD library not only fulfills the State mandate of easy access to the referenced standards, it also puts a full library of information in the hands of your code officials at a low cost.
+The rate for 2019 is $350.00.
+MADCAD access puts a full library of information in the hands of your code officials at a low cost.
 These standards can be accessed from any computer, tablet or smart phone as long as internet access is available.
-Once logged into the MADCAD site, this library of information becomes a valuable resource of information that can aid your code official obtaining information necessary to support the interpretations and decisions he or she may make on a daily basis.
+Once logged into the MADCAD site, this library of information becomes a valuable resource of information for your code official use in obtaining information to support the interpretations and decisions he or she may make on a daily basis.

 If you have a neighboring jurisdiction that needs access to the referenced standards, feel free to pass this email and information on, or have them contact me for more details.
 Feel free to contact Martin Van Berlo, NMCOA Education Chairman, with any questions or comments that you may have as well.

 He can be reached at 231-439-8988 or firstname.lastname@example.org